 Skip to main content

 Industrial property is the set of legal principles that protect trademarks and other distinctive signs, geographical indications, appellations of origin, designs and models, inventions, utility models, topographies of semiconductor products, confidential business information and new plant varieties.
-The Industrial Property Code, Legislative Decree No. 30 of February 10, 2005, brings together in a single text the entire subject matter, integrating the provisions of the Civil Code.
+The Industrial Property Code, legislative decree no. 30 of 10 February 2005, brings together in a single text the entire subject matter, integrating the provisions of the civil code.

 Services

-• Advisory services on intellectual property protection strategies
+• Advising on intellectual property protection strategies

 For companies